memph1024/swapdex-documentation/docs/deep-dives/staking.md

 # **STAKING**
 ---

-This guide will introduce you to the concept of staking on the SwapDex and Kusari networks.
+This guide will introduce you to the concept of staking on the SwapDEX and Kusari networks.
 SDX and KSI are utilizing a {=Proof-of-Stake=} consensus mechanism to agree on processes like block authoring and finality.
 As the name implies, **staking** plays an essential role on both networks.